Alfred Connor Bowman: Life and career

 Bowman was born in Detroit.
 He received his A.B. and J.D. degrees from the University of Michigan.
 He practiced law during the 1930s as the house counsel for a corporation, then served as deputy city attorney of Los Angeles.

 During World War II he served in the United States Army, working with General Patton in North Africa and moving north into Italy.
 After the war he administered government in occupied Italy, Trieste specifically.
 He worked towards accord between Italian Republican, Yugoslav, and Allied Forces.
 Bowman advocated a preference for using Italian and Italian place names while in Trieste despite the diversity and 'melting pot' nature of the city.
 James Joyce's brother, Stanislaus Joyce, was his translator at this time.

-Later, in the 1950's he was in the Office of the Judge Advocate General (OTJAG) for the First Army and investigated the Texas City Disaster.
+Later, in the 1950s he was in the Office of the Judge Advocate General (OTJAG) for the First Army and investigated the Texas City Disaster.

 Bowman died in Los Angeles in 1982.